 Splice Channel – Frame splice channels are used in upright frames to add height on to an existing upright frame when additional levels need to be added.
 Engineering approval may be required to confirm the base frame capacity is not exceeded.

-Solid Decking – Solid Decks are place on the rack system cross beams to create a solid, even shelf surface on the beam level.
+Solid Decking – Solid Decks are placed on the rack system cross beams to create a solid, even shelf surface on the beam level.

 Wall Tie – A wall tie is used on the pallet rack to connect the rack system to the wall adjacent to the racking.
 The wall ties connect to the upright frame with nuts and bolts.